RonaldoDev/flutterappgenerator/README.md

 Project made by undergraduate thesis in Universidade Federal de Santa Catarina. http://flutterappgenerator.herokuapp.com

+## THIS PROJECT IS WORK IN PROGRESS AND WILL BE RELEASE IN NOVEMBER 4th
+When monography finished, this file will be improved.

 Using a graphical interface you can generate cross-platform app's base on Dart/Flutter.

 Our architecture
 ![FlutterAppGenerator Structure](https://github.com/RonaldoDev/flutterappgenerator/blob/develop/Software%20architecture.png)

-## THIS PROJECT IS WORK IN PROCESS AND WILL BE RELEASE IN NOVEMBER 4th
-When monography finished, this file will be improved.

 ## Preparing environment